mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:** Ensure that the client for which a "last resort" KeyPackage
 > has been used is updating leaf keys as early as possible.

-> **RECOMMENDATION:** Ensure that clients delete their private `init_key` key
+> **RECOMMENDATION:** Ensure that clients delete the private component
-> after processing a Welcome message, or after the rotation of "last resort"
+> of their `init_key` after processing a Welcome message, or after the
-> KeyPackage.
+> rotation of "last resort" KeyPackage.

 Overall, it needs to be noted that key packages need to be updated when signature keys are changed.